 "The combination of his time in house at Worldpay and his previous experience in private practice means he really understands what goes into building long-term mutually beneficial relationships – we're looking forward to using his insight to help us sharpen our client focus even further."

 James Mee – Head of RPC's Corporate Insurance and Financial Services Team – said: "We have stated our ambition to become the go- to transactional and advisory law firm for insurance and wider financial services matters.
 Over the past few years clients have supported us towards achieving that, both for general insurance and, more recently, life insurance."

 "Matthew will add to our capabilities in this area, being an excellent corporate and commercial lawyer, who is highly rated by our existing and prospective clients.
 In addition, he will help us broaden our wider financial services business. "

 Matthew Griffith said: "RPC's ambitious and innovative approach, commitment to client service and clear focus on the insurance and wider financial services market are a powerful combination.
 I have worked with RPC before and am delighted to be joining such a talented team and taking the business forward to its next stage."

-Matthew's hire is the latest in a string of investments RPC has made in its insurance business, and follows closely on from the launch of the independent management consultancy RPC Consulting in February 2015 and acquisition of Marriott Sinclair, the software business, in July.
+Matthew's hire is the latest in a string of investments RPC has made in its insurance business, and follows closely on from the launch of the independent management consultancy RPC Tyche [from 30 May 2020, RPC Consulting became RPC Tyche LLP] in February 2015 and acquisition of Marriott Sinclair, the software business, in July.